dushoff/Circumcision_and_behaviour/ms.md

 -figures and tables

 - (insert TABLE Status_characteristics Status Sample Characteristics}:  A raw index of wealth was used and coded as a three-knot spline based on a priori decision, and age four-knot spline.
 Marital status was recoded into four categories that did not distinguish between formal and informal marriage, and religion also into four categories.
 Because Tanzania missed religion data, we therefore coded it separately along the code for religion.
 Number of non-marital sexual partners within the last 12 months was recoded from zero to three; and number of non martial sexual partners in lifetime from zero to six.
 Numbers exceeded the maximum was truncated as the maximum.
 The media use refered to the amount spend on newspapers, radio and TV.
 The basic HIV knowledge was based on three questions:  "Reduce chances of AIDS by always using condoms during sex," "Reduce chance of AIDS: have 1 sex partner with no other partner," and "Can a healthy person have AIDS."
-Both of media use and HIV knowledge were constructed into scores. (put this in appendix)   __[CF: Please confirm if this is correct]
+We used a scaled, uncentered principle component analysis (PCA) only as a simple method to construct a single index for media use and another for HIV knowledge.
+The PCA indexes we constructed explain xx% of the variance in the media case and xx% in the HIV knowledge case. (put this in appendix)   __[CF: Please confirm if this is correct]

-- (insert TABLE Recency_characteristics Recency Sample Characteristics}:  See (\tref{TABLE Status_characteristics Status Sample Characteristics}) for sample selection and coding criteria. (put this in appendix)
+- (insert TABLE Recency_characteristics Recency Sample Characteristics}:  See (\tref{TABLE Status_characteristics Status Sample Characteristics}) for coding criteria. (put this in appendix)

--  (insert FIGURE of condomStatus: the _interaction_ plot showing the mean effect of MC Status on condom use, and the interaction with DHS survey year.
+-  (insert FIGURE of condomStatus: the _interaction_ plot showing the mean effect of MC Status on condom use in the last sex within the previous year, and the interaction with DHS survey year.
 The relative odds ratio (ROR) is 0.83 (95% CI, 0.74-0.92; interaction P=?) figdrop/condomStatus_intplots.pdf

--  (insert FIGURE of partnerYearStatus: the _interaction_ between survey year and circumcision status on numbers of non-martial sexual partners within the previous year.
-The ROR is 0.006 (95% CI, -0.008-0.021; P=?) figdrop/partnerYearStatus_intplots.pdf
+-  (insert FIGURE of partnerYearStatus: the _interaction_ plot showing the mean effect of MC status on reported non-martial sexual partners within the previous year, and the interaction with DHS survey year.
+The ROR is 0.006 (95% CI, -0.008-0.021; interaction P=?) figdrop/partnerYearStatus_intplots.pdf

-- (insert FIGURE of condomRecency:  the comparison of condom use during the last sexual intercourse by circumcision category.
+- (insert FIGURE of condomRecency:  the association of condom use during the last sex within the preivous year by circumcision category.
 P<0.001).
 Men circumcised after the UN's MMC promotion started were xx times more likely to use condom than uncircumcised men; and men circumcised before the MMC promotion were least likely to use condom.

-- (insert FIGURE of partnerYearRecency:  the comparison of numbers of non-martial sexual partners within the previous year by circumcision category.
+- (insert FIGURE of partnerYearRecency:  the association of numbers of non-martial sexual partners within the previous year by circumcision category.
 P=0.142).
 Although men circumcised after the UN's MMC promotion started had more non-martial sexual partners within the previous year than men circumcised before the promotion and than uncircumcised men.
 The difference was not significant.

-- (insert FIGURE of partnerLifeRecency:  the comparison of numbers of non-martial sexual partners in lifetime by circumcision category.
+- (insert FIGURE of partnerLifeRecency:  the association of numbers of non-martial sexual partners in lifetime by circumcision category.
 P<0.001).
 Men circumcised before the UN's MMC promotion had an average of xx sexual partners compared to xx in men circumcised newly circumcised after the UN's campaign started and to xx to men not circumcised; and the difference was significant.

 __[To do: Combine the above recency figure descriptions into one P (to match one figure)]__

-__[To do: Combine the pages from the below recency figures descriptions into one figure]__
+__[To do: Combine the pages from the below recency figures descriptions into one figure]__:  to put all the captions of the 3 recency figures together.

 __[Second page of each of these]_